ispc/ispc/docs/ispc_for_gen.rst

 You can also generate L0 binary using ``--emit-zebin`` flag.
 Please note that currently SPIR-V format is more stable but feel free to experiment with L0 binary.
+When you use L0 binary you may want to pass some additional options to the vector backend.
+You can do this using ``--vc-options`` flag.

 Also two new ``arch`` options were introduced: ``genx32`` and ``genx64``.
 ``genx64`` is default and corresponds to 64-bit host and has 64-bit pointer size,